RBS reviews future of executives as Libor deal nears -source

-LONDON Royal Bank of Scotland (RBS.L) is considering whether two senior executives should leave as it nears a deal with regulators over its role in a global interest rate rigging scandal, a source familiar with the situation told Reuters.
+LONDON Jan 10 Royal Bank of Scotland is considering whether two senior executives should leave as it nears a deal with regulators over its role in a global interest rate rigging scandal, a source familiar with the situation told Reuters.

 John Hourican, head of RBS's investment bank and Peter Nielsen, head of markets at the part-nationalised British bank, could be asked to quit at the same time as a settlement over alleged manipulation of the London interbank offered rate (Libor) and other benchmark rates, said the source, who declined to be named.